vtraag/leidenalg/doc/source/intro.rst

-In this case, the algorithm actually finds the optimal partition (for small graphs like these you can check this using :func:`~ig.Graph.communtiy_optimal_modularity`), but this is generally not the case (although the algorithm should do well).
+In this case, the algorithm actually finds the optimal partition (for small graphs like these you can check this using :func:`~ig.Graph.communtiy_optimal_modularity` in the :mod:`igraph` package), but this is generally not the case (although the algorithm should do well).
 Although this is the optimal partition, it does not correspond to the split in two factions that was observed for this particular network.
-We can uncover that split in two using a different method however by using the :class:`CPMVertexPartition`:
+We can uncover that split in two using a different method: :class:`~louvain.CPMVertexPartition`:

 >>> partition = louvain.find_partition(G, louvain.CPMVertexPartition,
 ...                                    resolution_parameter = 0.05);